 Many of Moultonborough's first settlers came from Hampton.

 Benjamin Franklin Shaw, inventor of the seamless stocking, was the builder of Ossipee Mountain Park, on the property where Castle in the Clouds is now located.
 Click here to read a memoir of his life at Internet Archive.
 There is more Ossipee Mountain Park history in the local history files at the library, including "In the Glens of the Ossipees," by Lucy Larcom, published in 1892; the story of Robert Frost's visit, and the Fourth of July celebration of 1882, following the vote at town meeting that year to name Mount Shaw after Benjamin Franklin Shaw.

-Claude Rains, who had a summer home in Sandwich, but is buried in the Red Hill Cemetery on Bean Road in Moultonborough.
-Click here to see additional information about Rains' time spent in the Lakes Region from the library's local history files.
+Claude Rains, a movie star and one of Moultonborough's most famous "residents," had a summer home in Sandwich, but is buried in the Red Hill Cemetery on Bean Road in Moultonborough.
+See additional information about Rains' time spent in the Lakes Region in the library's local history files.

 Covered Bridges in New Hampshire